DPD are terrible

 There are few things more tedious than waiting for a delivery.
 One of those is waiting for a delivery, seeing the van turn up and just drive off without delivering the item.
 Worse still when the driver says it was your fault.

 Last week our router blew up.
-It was 5 years old and covered in dropped Christmas tree needles.
-Pair that with a storm and we weren’t shocked that it died.
+It was 5 years old and covered in pine needles dropped over Christmas.
+Pair that with a storm and the resulting power-cut and we weren’t shocked that it died.
 I ordered a new one with next-morning delivery from Currys (oddly the cheapest place for the Netgear DGND3700 - odd because it’s rare that the Dixons Store Group are cheapest for anything).
 They sent it by DPD.
 The same day I ordered a Bluray burner and DVB-S2 PCI card for my desktop.
 This time from Overclockers and they also use DPD but just the standard next-day service.

 The next day came and by 8am we had a new modem/router.
 Hooray.
-We thought they might batch up my other order with this one (to save fuel) but they didn’t.
+We thought they might have had the foresight to batch up my other order to save fuel… but they didn’t.
 Oh well.

-I went onto the tracking site and saw they had allotted an hour-long timeslot at ~3-4pm but 4pm came and went.
+I went to DPD’s consignment tracking website and saw they had allotted an hour-long timeslot for me at ~3-4pm but 4pm came and went.
 No parcel.

 Nothing on the tracking site happens while the drivers are out and about.
 I don’t think they upload their data until they get back to depot so when I checked the next morning I saw the notice: